open-neuromorphic/open-neuromorphic.github.io/content/posts/digital_hw_list.md

 Here's a list of articles and theses related to digital hardware designs for neuomorphic applications.
 I plan to update it regularly.
 To be redirected directly to the sources, click on the titles!

-If you are new to neuromorphic computing, I strongly suggest to get a grasp of how an SNN works from [this paper](https://arxiv.org/abs/2109.12894) and, then, to read Charlotte Frenkel's Ph.D. thesis, which is listed below.
+If you are new to neuromorphic computing, I strongly suggest to get a grasp of how an SNN works from [this paper](https://arxiv.org/abs/2109.12894).
 Otherwise, it will be pretty difficult to understand the content of the papers listed here.

 ## [*SpiNNaker: A 1-W 18-Core System-on-Chip for Massively-Parallel Neural Network Simulation*](https://ieeexplore.ieee.org/document/6515159), Eustace Painkras et al., 2013.